Kareem Abdul-Jabbar: Religion and name

-Alcindor grew up in the Catholic Church, but abandoned the faith when he left his home in New York for UCLA.
-At age 24 in 1971, he converted to Islam and legally became Kareem Abdul-Jabbar, which means "noble one, servant of the Almighty".
+Abdul-Jabbar grew up in the Catholic Church, but abandoned the faith when he left his home in New York for UCLA.
+During the summer of 1968, Abdul-Jabbar took the shahada twice and converted to Sunni Islam.
+He then took on the name Kareem Abdul-Jabbar, which means "noble one, servant of the Almighty", announcing it in a 1969 issue of Sports Illustrated.
+At age 24 in 1971, he legally became Kareem Abdul-Jabbar.
 He was named by Hamaas Abdul Khaalis of the Hanafi Movement which split from the Nation of Islam.
 Abdul-Jabbar purchased and donated 7700 16th Street NW, a house in Washington, D.C., for Khaalis to use as the Hanafi Madh-Hab Center; a few years later, the location would become the place of the 1973 Hanafi Muslim massacre.
 Eventually, Kareem "found that [he] disagreed with some of Hamaas' teachings about the Quran, and [they] parted ways."
 In 1973, Abdul-Jabbar embarked on a pilgrimage to Libya and Saudi Arabia with the goal of learning enough Arabic for self-study of the Quran, and he "emerged from this pilgrimage with [his] beliefs clarified and [his] faith renewed".
 Abdul-Jabbar was also heavily influenced by Malcolm X, a leader of the Nation of Islam.
 Abdul-Jabbar was invited to join the group, but he declined.

 Abdul-Jabbar has spoken about the thinking that was behind his name change when he converted to Islam.
 He stated that he was "latching on to something that was part of my heritage, because many of the slaves who were brought here were Muslims.
 My family was brought to America by a French planter named Alcindor, who came here from Trinidad in the 18th century.
 My people were Yoruba, and their culture survived slavery ...
 My father found out about that when I was a kid, and it gave me all I needed to know that, hey, I was somebody, even if nobody else knew about it.
 When I was a kid, no one would believe anything positive that you could say about black people.
 And that's a terrible burden on black people, because they don't have an accurate idea of their history, which has been either suppressed or distorted."
 His name change further eroded his public image in the United States, mostly in white areas.

 In 1998, Abdul-Jabbar reached a settlement after he sued Miami Dolphins running back Karim Abdul-Jabbar (now Abdul-Karim al-Jabbar, born Sharmon Shah) because he felt Karim was profiting off the name he made famous by having the Abdul-Jabbar moniker and number 33 on his Dolphins jersey.
 As a result, the younger Abdul-Jabbar had to change his jersey nameplate to "Abdul" while playing for the Dolphins.
 The football player had also been an athlete at UCLA.